sandun86/express-boiler/README.md

-# this is a simple boilder plate, has developed by nodejs and express
+This is a simple boiler plate, developed by nodejs and express